 - Emergency Purchases \$25,000 or Less: A minimum of three (3) bids, if possible, should be obtained.
 Original written bids and written agency justification shall be attached to the agency file.
 Agency Master Terms and conditions should also be included in requests for bids in emergency situations to the extent that the emergency permits.
-An Agency Purchase Order, WV-88, or a TEAM generated Purchase Order, is required if the purchase exceeds \$2,500.
 Purchasing Division approval is not required for emergencies \$25,000 or less at the agency delegated level. - Emergency Purchases over \$25,000: When an emergency situation occurs during normal business hours, written approval of the Purchasing Director or his/her designee must be obtained prior to making a purchase or execution of any work.
 A written explanation from the primary state agency designated procurement officer must be provided immediately.
 If an emergency occurs after business hours, on a holiday or weekend, the primary state agency designated procurement officer may proceed with the emergency purchase and provide immediate written justification of the action to the Purchasing Director on the first working day following the emergency.

 A minimum of three (3) bids, if possible, shall be obtained.
 The awarded vendor must be properly registered with the Purchasing Division.
-Original written bids shall be attached to the Purchase Requisition, and submitted to the Purchasing Division with a letter of justification or a copy of the Director's or designee's written approval along with the Purchase Requisition and a completed WVFIMS coversheet.
-A minimum of three (3) bids shall be obtained, if possible.
-Original, signed written bids shall be attached to the Purchase Requisition. and submitted to the Purchasing Division with a letter of justification or a copy of the Director's or designee's written approval.
+Original written bids shall be attached to the Requisition, and submitted to the Purchasing Division with a letter of justification or a copy of the Director's or designee's written approval along with the Requisition.
 Depending upon the amount of the emergency purchase, Agency Master or Purchasing Master Terms and conditions and other relevant documentation, should also be included in requests for bids in emergency situations to the extent that the emergency permits.
 Emergency contracts are subject to the same terms and conditions as traditional contracts so it is important to notify vendors of the requirements contained in the terms and conditions as early in the process as possible.
 The Purchasing Division recognizes that certain emergency situations do not allow time for written bid requests.
 In those situations is it understandable that terms and conditions will not be addressed until after the emergency situation has been resolved.
 To access the Purchasing Master Terms and Conditions and Agency Master Terms and Conditions, please visit the Purchasing Division's website at: